kshitiz621/pkmkb/README.md

 # pkmkb
-Block all pakistani users on your site you just have to integrate this code on the header section of your site
+Block all pakistani users on your site and display them a little msg 😂you just have to integrate this code on the header section of your site

 ## Hindustani song
 Ae watan